rossGardiner/BioTrove/README.md

 ## Model weights

-**See the [BioTrove-CLIP](https://huggingface.co/ChihHsuan-Yang/ArborCLIP) Model card on HuggingFace to download the trained model checkpoints.**
+**See the [BioTrove-CLIP](https://huggingface.co/BGLab/BioTrove-CLIP) Model card on HuggingFace to download the trained model checkpoints.**

-We released three trained model checkpoints in the [BioTrove-CLIP](https://huggingface.co/ChihHsuan-Yang/ArborCLIP) model card on HuggingFace.
-These CLIP-style models were trained on [BioTrove-Train](https://baskargroup.github.io/BioTrove/) for the following configurations:
+We released three trained model checkpoints in the [BioTrove-CLIP](https://huggingface.co/BGLab/BioTrove-CLIP) model card on HuggingFace.
+These CLIP-style models were trained on [BioTrove-Train (40M)](https://huggingface.co/datasets/BGLab/BioTrove-Train) for the following configurations:

-- **ARBORCLIP-O:** Trained a ViT-B/16 backbone initialized from the [OpenCLIP's](https://github.com/mlfoundations/open_clip) checkpoint.
+- **BT-CLIP-O:** Trained a ViT-B/16 backbone initialized from the [OpenCLIP's](https://github.com/mlfoundations/open_clip) checkpoint.
 The training was conducted for 40 epochs.
-- **ARBORCLIP-B:** Trained a ViT-B/16 backbone initialized from the [BioCLIP's](https://github.com/Imageomics/BioCLIP) checkpoint.
+- **BT-CLIP-B:** Trained a ViT-B/16 backbone initialized from the [BioCLIP's](https://github.com/Imageomics/BioCLIP) checkpoint.
 The training was conducted for 8 epochs.
-- **ARBORCLIP-M:** Trained a ViT-L/14 backbone initialized from the [MetaCLIP's](https://github.com/facebookresearch/MetaCLIP) checkpoint.
+- **BT-CLIP-M:** Trained a ViT-L/14 backbone initialized from the [MetaCLIP's](https://github.com/facebookresearch/MetaCLIP) checkpoint.
 The training was conducted for 12 epochs.

 These models were developed for the benefit of the AI community as an open-source product.
 Thus, we request that any derivative products are also open-source.